calvin4370/inputvalidate/README.md

 <!--sponser me-->
 <!--another badge-->

-Do you always find yourself having to write extra code every project to validate the input given by a user?
-Then use inputvalidate!
-A Python package containing various functions to validate user input.
+Do you always find yourself having to write extra code every project to validate the input given by users?
+Then use inputvalidate - a Python package containing various functions to validate user input.

 Calvin Chan  calvinchan4370z@gmail.com  MIT License

 </br>

-## Example Usage
+# Example Usage
 Code:
 ```python
 from inputvalidate import get_int